taylor/howto/code/installing_ruby-rbenv.md

-How I use the Simple Ruby Version Management: rbenv -- https://github.com/sstephenson/rbenv
+How I use the rbenv -- https://github.com/sstephenson/rbenv

 Follow the [rbenv github](https://github.com/sstephenson/rbenv) instructions.